ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 **Configuration:**

-A Save Restore configuration is a set of PV's which are used to take a snapshot.
+A Save Restore configurationData is a set of PV's which are used to take a snapshotData.
-The configuration can also consist of a few options parameters.
+The configurationData can also consist of a few options parameters.

 - readback pv associated with the pv
 - flag to indicate if this pv should restored